seojuice

 Forrester’s Agency AI-Powered Workforce Forecast projects that 7.5 percent of US advertising agency jobs, about 32,000 roles, will be lost to automation by 2030.
 The functions hit hardest are clerical work, sales-related work, and market research.
 That maps directly to SEO admin: exports, reports, research prep, task routing, and recurring QA.

 That should be good news for strong SEO teams.
-The waste is not the strategist deciding whether a page deserves links.
-The waste is the strategist rebuilding the same report at 11 p.m.
+The real waste is a strategist rebuilding the same report at 11 p.m. while judgment calls wait until morning.
+(Our guide to SEO reports is about killing that ritual.)

 Small agency or consultant